My intention is to provide a safe, peaceful, stress-free environment;

 Feel free to bring your own treats.

-There is alsways something to chew in our pantry (only with owner's permission):
+There is always something to chew in our pantry (only with owner's permission):

 (NO preservatives, hormones, additives, ALL natural)